Chimor: Sacrifice

 In 1997, members of an archaeological team discovered approximately 200 skeletal remains on the beach at Punta Lobos, Peru.
 These figures were blindfolded and had their hands bound behind their backs, their feet bound together, and their throats slashed.
 Archaeologists suggest these figures, likely bodies of fishermen, may have been killed as a sign of gratitude to the sea god Ni after they conquered the fishermen's fertile seaside valley in 1350 A.D.

 Tombs in the Huaca of the Moon belonged to six or seven teenagers from 13–14 years of age.
 Nine tombs belonged to children.

 In 2011, archaeologists uncovered human and animal skeletons in the village of Huanchaco.
 After years of excavation, they identified more than 140 human (and more than 200 llama) skeletons from children between the ages of 6 and 15, all of whom had deep slashes across the sternum and broken rib cages indicating that their hearts may have been removed.
 According to National Geographic, if the analysis is correct, the discovery constitutes "the largest single mass child sacrifice event known in world history".
-The burial is dated at 1400-1450 A.D.
+The burial is dated at 1400–1450.
 Anthropologist Haagen Klaus speculates that Chimú might have turned to children when the sacrifice of adults was not enough to stop torrential rain and flooding caused by El Niño.
 In August 2019 the archaeological team working at this site revealed that the bodies of 227 victims, aged between four and 14, had been excavated, further establishing this as the largest-ever known example of child sacrifice.